15 Best Ways to Withdraw Retirement Funds – The Right Way

 To ensure that you don’t run out of money after a few years, your assets must generate sufficient returns to make up for your withdrawal.

-The larger the difference between how much money you withdraw (drawdown rate) and the returns your investment generate, the faster you will run out of money.
+The larger the difference between how much money you withdraw (retirement drawdown rate) and the returns your investment generate, the faster you will run out of money.

 11. The Four Percent Rule of Thumb